-Paul Mitchell The School Provo will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
-A maximum of 1200 hours will be accepted for cosmetology/barbering students who transfer from another school; all transfer students must attend a minimum of 400 hours at Paul Mitchell The School Provo, to obtain the Paul Mitchell culture and educational program.
-If transferring from another Paul Mitchell school all transfer hours will be accepted.
-Paul Mitchell The School Provo does not accept transfer students for the 400 hour instructor program.
+Paul Mitchell The School Boise Cosmetology Program will accept transfer hours from other schools based on an evaluation of the student's comprehension of the course material.
+A maximum of 1600 hours will be accepted for cosmetology students who transfer from another school; all transfer students must attend a minimum of 400 hours at Paul Mitchell The School Boise, to obtain the Paul Mitchell culture and educational program.
+All hours will be accepted if transferring from another Paul Mitchell school.